What to do in Ourense

 Where to Eat

-In Ourense, the Os Viños district in the Old Town is home to the highest concentration of bars and restaurants.
-This network of streets, starting from Praza do Ferro and ending near the Cathedral, is the city’s top spot for tapeo (the local tapas tradition), where residents and visitors gather—especially on weekend nights.
+In Ourense, the Os Viños area in the Old Town is home to the highest concentration of bars and restaurants.
+This network of streets, starting from Praza do Ferro and ending near the Cathedral, is the city's top spot for tapeo (the local tapas tradition), where residents and visitors gather, especially on weekend nights.

 The tradition is to try a different snack in each bar, making for a culinary tour of the area: one pincho, one bar.
 While sit-down restaurants with à la carte menus have grown in number, the authentic way to experience Ourense's food culture is still tasting small bites while standing at the bar.